 - Formal security awareness: This identifies the organisation’s responsibilities when implementing a PCI security awareness training programme intended for anyone who has access to the CDE.
 Staff should take this programme during their induction and repeat it at least once a year or whenever there is a security incident.

 - Incident response: This is a set of instructions for detecting, responding to and limiting the effects of an information security event.
 Without a plan in place, organisations might not detect an attack or fail to follow proper protocol to contain it and recover.

-It’s clearly important to document your policies and procedures, but it’s just as important to keep them up to date and formally approved.
+Policies and procedures only work if they are regularly reviewed and updated to ensure they work as intended.
 This can be time-consuming and challenging, so we’ve created our PCI DSS Documentation Toolkit to simplify the job.

-It supports all self-assessment questionnaires, regardless of your specific payment scenario.
-It’s fully aligned with the PCI DSS v3.2, so you can be sure that your policies are accurate and compliant with the Standard.
+The toolkit supports all self-assessment questionnaires, regardless of your specific payment scenario.
+It’s fully aligned with the PCI DSS, so you can be sure that your policies are accurate and compliant with the Standard.